sematext/docs/docs/synthetics/browser-monitor.md

 ## Run environment

-Each browser monitor run is executed in an isolated environment using a fresh instance of headless Google Chrome browser in a Node.js environment.
+Each browser monitor run is executed in an isolated environment using a fresh instance of a headless Google Chrome browser in a Node.js environment.
 Versions of various dependencies are:

 * **Node.js** - 12.x
 * **Google Chrome** - 83.0.4103.0